ndrakos/blog/_posts/2022-09-26-Quiescent_Galaxies_in_COSMOS-Web.md

 <img src="{{ site.baseurl }}/assets/plots/20220926_QGs.png">

-The dashed lines show n(>z)=1 for different survey volumes.
+The dashed lines show 1/V(>z) (truncating at a redshift of 12) for different survey volumes.
 100 arcmin^2  should be similar to CEERS, and 300 arcmin^2 should be similar to JADES.

 If I overlay this on top of the Merlin plot I find the following: